 I wrote this article at a time of intense discovery… the crazy high-tech bicycle adventure was becoming a self-supporting enterprise, and the emerging toolset was hugely provocative.
 In 1984, there was much intense discussion about the viability of working at home via computers and network connections; this piece explored the notion that there was no reason to stop there.
+It has become a piece of telecommuting history.

 After my usual rhapsodic opening, I discuss specific tools and techniques that allow you to sever the chains that bound you to your desk (and naturally some of those now sound quaint and/or obvious, nearly three decades later).
 This was one of the more focused pieces on this topic, and I remember getting lots of email in response.
 These were exciting and pivotal times.